bibleexchange/courses/book-of-romans/001_doctrinal/501_grace-reigns-through-jesus.md

 Man&apos;s &quot;love&quot; is self concerned and limited.
 For those that are religious and do good things you might find some to die and for those that are kind to others and generous, you might have an easier time finding someone to die , but Christ died not for those who appeared to have value and worth, but he died for the offenders, trespassers.
 He died for SINNERS.

 #### Scarcely for a Righteous Man Will One Die--- coldness.

-> 7 For scarcely for a righteous man will one die:...
+> 7 For scarcely for a righteous man will one die:&hellip;

 Principled but "Cold" reasoning-- Does he deserve my substitution?
 (MERIT OF MORAL CHARACTER but nothing endearing about the person.)

 #### Peradventure for a good Man Some would Dare to Die--- warmth.

-> ...yet peradventure for a good man some would even dare to die.
+> &hellip;yet peradventure for a good man some would even dare to die.

 I really like this person, "He's a good man.
 He has been good to others.
 ENDEARING."